karlssberg/Motiv/docs/WhenTrueYield.md

     .Create("is even");
 ```

-This overload generates multiple metadata values based on the model and the result of the underlying proposition.

 ## Usage when building a higher-order proposition from a predicate function

 When a predicate function is used by the `Build()` method, the factory function will receive a